 In addition, in most jurisdictions in which we operate, users of our products are generally required to either have a license to operate and provide communications services in the applicable radio frequency or must acquire the right to do so from another license holder.
 Consequently, our ability to market our products is affected by the allocation of the radio frequency spectrum by governmental authorities, which may be by auction or other regulatory selection.
 These governmental authorities may not allocate sufficient radio frequency spectrum for use by our products.
 We may not be successful in obtaining regulatory approval for our products from these authorities and as we develop new products either our products or some of the regulations will need to change to take full advantage of the new product capabilities in some geographies.
 Historically, in many developed countries, the lack of available radio frequency spectrum has inhibited the growth of wireless telecommunications networks.
-If sufficient radio operations.
-Additionally, regulatory decisions allocating spectrum for use in wireless hauling at frequencies used by our products, could increase the competition and results of operations.
-Additionally, regulatory decisions allocating spectrum for use in wireless hauling at frequencies used by a materially authorities which could cause a delay in the ramp up of those activities.
+If sufficient radio spectrum is not allocated for use by our products, our ability to market our products may be restricted, which would have a materially adverse effect on our business, financial condition and results of operations.
+Additionally, regulatory decisions allocating spectrum for use in wireless hauling at frequencies used by our competitors' products, could increase the competition we face.
+In addition, the 5G rollout could be contingent upon the allocation of the radio frequency spectrum by governmental authorities which could cause a delay in the ramp up of those activities.